CiroNavarro/my-git-project/README.md

 > Made changes for the git pull demo

-> Made more changes for the git pull/fetch demo
+> Made more changes for the git pull/fetch dem

+## Branch to be removed